 Proposed General Permits

-The General Permit is proposed for locations statewide, except where excluded by the terms and conditions of each GP.
-Specific application requirements and procedures are identified within the Draft Invasive Species GP (PDF).
+The General Permit is proposed for locations throughout Region 9, except where excluded by the terms and conditions of the general permit.
+Specific application requirements and procedures are identified with the Draft Soil and Water Conservation District GP (PDF).
+Comments on the Proposed General Permit are due May 15, 2026.
+Comments may be submitted to:

 Storm Recovery General Permits